gobomb/tiny-tunnel/README.md

 `pubAddr = "127.0.0.1:9992"`

-# client side
+# client

-## control address
+## proxy address

-client will dial the remote server, establish the control connection(and proxy connection)
+client will dial the remote server, establish the proxy connection(and proxy connection)

-TODO: separate the cltConn and the pxyConn

-`ctlAddr = "127.0.0.1:9991"`
+`pxyAddr = "127.0.0.1:9991"`

 ## local address